The Performance Analyst Staff Role Explained

 - analysing the next opposition and learn how to counter them most effective

 - match analysis in order to make better tactical tweaks and adjustments to my tactics within matches

 Key Staff Attributes

-It’s highly essential that he provides you with accurate and useful reports that clearly show major trends, strength and weaknesses that you more easily can act upon.
+It’s highly essential that he provides you with accurate and useful reports that clearly show major trends, strengths and weaknesses that you more easily can act upon.

-Analysing Data is the ability of an Analyst to comprehend the data concerning a player or a team and interpret the statistical data at hands in a useful manner to the manager.
+Analysing Data is the ability of an Analyst to comprehend the data concerning a player or a team and interpret the statistical data at hand in a useful manner to the manager.

 This means that a lower level of the attribute might mean the presentation is inaccurate and does not clearly represent reality.

 Presenting Data is his ability to showcase the data in the best way.

 Tactical Knowledge relates to the experience level of the person.
 Where they have been and who they have worked with will affect the depth of knowledge they possess.

 What types of Reports Does the Performance Analyst Deliver?